yuyizhong/mama-yogis/README.md

 - **Footer**

 This Footer section is fixed to the bottom of the viewport and it is always there while users scroll up and down the page.
 It contains a phrase to encourage users to take the action and start the class.
-Also the links to the relevant social media sites for Mama Yogis are evenly spaced at the bottom line.
+Also the links to the relevant social media sites for Mama Yogis are centered at the bottom line.
 Each link will open to a new tab to allow easy navigation for users.

 - **Back to Top icon**

-This back to top icon is fixed to the screen at the right bottom corner for users to quickly jump back to the top of the active page without scrolling.
+This back to top icon is fixed to the footer at the top center for users to quickly jump back to the top of the active page without scrolling.

 - **Book Now Page**